ELECTRIC MACHINE DESIGN DISTINCTIONS & CONSTRAINTS

 NOTE: All electric machines comprise a rotor (or moving) body and a stator (or stationary) body, each with a moving magnetic field that is developed by the coercivity of a moving body of permanent magnets (PM), the reluctance of a moving body of saliencies, or the magneto-motive-force (MMF) of a moving body of electromagnets (or windings with current).
 The moving magnetic fields must be synchronized for average torque production in accordance with the synchronous speed relation (±WS±WR±WM=0, where WR is the electrical angular frequency of the rotor winding excitation, WS is the electrical angular frequency of the stator winding excitation, and WM is the mechanical angular frequency of the rotor).
 For a permanent magnet or field wound synchronous electric machine (i.e., singly fed), (|WR| = 0) and (|WM| = |WS|).
 For a multiphase wound-rotor synchronous “doubly-fed” electric machine as only provided by SYNCHO-SYM, (|WR| = |WS|) and (|WM| = |2xWS|), or twice the speed for a given torque, air-gap flux density, frequency and voltage of excitation (or twice the power within the same footprint)).

-NOTE: Sometimes called an “armature,” only a multiphase alternating current (AC) winding set that is “directly” excited (at its multiphase terminals) with multiphase AC develops a moving (or rotating) magnetic field relative to its frame and accordingly, only a directly excited multiphase AC winding set “actively” contributes to electromechanical power conversion and production (i.e., electrical to mechanical power).
-Therefore, all electric machines operate on AC, regardless of the naming convention, and must comprise at least one “directly” excited multiphase AC (or active) winding set or armature (singly-fed), which is generally located on the stator for electrical connection convenience, or at most two active winding sets (doubly-fed), after which electric machine circuit topology replicates, with the power rating of the optimally designed electric machine solely determined by the sum of the power ratings of all active winding sets.
+NOTE: Sometimes called an “armature,” only a multiphase alternating current (AC) winding set that is “directly” excited (at its multiphase terminals) with multiphase AC develops a moving (or rotating) magnetic field relative to its frame and (accordingly, only a directly excited multiphase AC winding set) “actively” contributes to electromechanical power conversion and production (i.e., electrical to mechanical power).
+Therefore, all electric machines operate on AC, regardless of their naming convention, and must comprise at least one “directly” excited multiphase AC (or active) winding set or armature (singly-fed), which is generally located on the stator for electrical connection convenience, or at most two active winding sets (doubly-fed), after which electric machine circuit topology replicates, with the power rating of the optimally designed electric machine solely determined by the sum of the power ratings of all active winding sets.

-NOTE: The symmetrical mathematical relationships describing the synchronized moving magnetic fields of the multiphase AC wound-rotor synchronous doubly-fed electric machine in accordance to the synchronous speed relationship (as only provided by SYNCHRO-SYM‘s brushless real time emulation control or BRTEC) become the classic textbook study for all asymmetrical electric machines by “de-optimizing” the symmetrical relationships (and associated optimized performance, noise, harmonic content, etc.) with “asymmetry,” such as with the asymmetry of DC field windings, permanent magnets (PM, slip-induction windings, reluctance saliencies, etc.
+NOTE: The symmetrical mathematical relationships describing the synchronized moving magnetic fields of the multiphase AC wound-rotor synchronous doubly-fed electric machine in accordance to the synchronous speed relationship (as only provided by SYNCHRO-SYM‘s brushless real time emulation control or BRTEC) become the classic textbook study for all asymmetrical electric machines by “de-optimizing” the symmetrical relationships (and associated optimized performance, noise, harmonic content, etc.) with “asymmetry,” such as with the asymmetry of DC field windings, permanent magnets, slip-induction dependent windings, reluctance saliencies, etc.

 NOTE: In contrast to the “armature” as just discussed, reluctance saliencies, Direct Current (DC) field windings, slip-induction windings, or permanent magnets occupy precious rotor real estate with associated cost, size and loss but are without a direct multiphase electrical power port to “actively” contribute to “real” electromechanical power conversion and production.
-Worse, slip-induction windings (e.g., rotor squirrel cage winding set) are completely dependent on the mutual slip-induction (or speed-based frequency induction) with the armature (e.g., stator armature) and as a result, any active or passive power induced onto the rotor multiphase winding set (e.g., squirrel cage winding) of a slip-induction electric machine is solely provided by the stator active winding set.
-Therefore, any rotor slip-induction winding set is simply a winding extension of the stator active winding set (as is any single coil in a winding of coils), which increases the reactance (e.g., Inductive), as well as associated cost, and size, to the stator winding set without contributing to “additional” active power production.
+Worse, slip-induction dependent windings (e.g., rotor squirrel cage winding set) are completely dependent on the mutual slip-induction (or speed-based frequency induction) with the armature (e.g., stator armature) and as a result, any active or passive power induced onto the rotor multiphase winding set (e.g., squirrel cage winding) of a slip-induction electric machine is solely provided by the extra rated stator active winding set.
+Therefore, any rotor slip-induction dependent winding set is simply a winding extension of the stator active winding set (as is any single coil in a winding of coils), which increases the reactance (e.g., Inductive), as well as associated cost, and size, to the stator winding set without contributing to “additional” active power production.
 Ideally, the best electric machine would eliminate the extraneous and “passive” components, if possible.

 NOTE: Packaging, winding, and thermo management techniques equally consume significant size, loss, and cost of any electric machine.
 For instance, the packaging must be structurally robust to dynamically support the enormous dynamic and magnetic forces exerted on the bearing and frame assembly; and the thermo management must be capable of dissipating the electrical loss as a result of current and harmonic content in the winding sets and core, such as the active multiphase winding set(s), found in all electric machines, including permanent magnet (PM) electric machines.